RosettaCommons/demos/Home.md

 just that.
 To make your demo easier to find, spend a few minutes browsing the [[documentation wiki|https://www.rosettacommons.org/docs/wiki]] and adding links to any relevant pages you find.
 The application section in particular would benefit from having lots of links to demos.
+Note that (for technical reasons — Gollum gets really slow when there are too many pages in the wiki) the demos wiki is actually a whole different website than the documentation wiki.
+So you have to use external links to link between the two wikis.

 Under Development
 -----------------